|

 What's the California Olive Oil Council?

-The COOC represents over 90 percent of all olive oil production in California.
+The California Olive Oil Council (COOC) represents over 90 percent of all olive oil production in California.
 Today, the COOC has over 400 members including olive growers and oil producers, service providers, and retailers.

 Among its most important contributions to the U.S. olive oil industry is its certification program.
 Created in 1998, the program annually awards the COOC seal to those olives oils produced within the state that meets the COOC's strict standards for extra virgin.
 To earn the COOC seal, olive oil producers must send in samples of their olive oils each year for testing.
 The olive oils we sell all carry the COOC seal.